How Dentists Can Get The Most Out Of Their Email Newsletters

 - Call to action, e.g., to enter a contest, call to make a cleaning appointment, visit your blog, etc.

-- Eye-pleasing, mobile-friendly design of your website
+- Eye-pleasing, dental website design

 A personal message from the dentist.
 (Image source: Market Connections)

-Including all of these newsletter essentials will grow your dental website traffic, increase patient engagement on social media, instill trust, and ultimately, fill up your appointment book.
+Including all of these newsletter essentials will grow your dental practice website traffic, increase patient engagement on social media, instill trust, and ultimately, fill up your appointment book.

 Conclusion — Dental Email Marketing Takes Dedication